 Contact Improvisation UK

-this website is updated as new information is sent about classes, Jams and Events in the UK
+this website is updated as new information is sent in about classes, Jams and Events in the UK

 What is Contact Improvisation?